tamim00077/Offline-Oracle/README.md

 1.  **Configure Model (Optional)**: Use the sidebar to change the model name or adjust the temperature.
 2.  **Upload Document**: Click "Browse files" or drag and drop a PDF file into the upload area.
-3.  **Set Page Range**: Specify the start and end pages you wish to analyze.
-Use `0` for the first page and `-1` for the last page.
+3.  **Set Page Range for Analysis**: Specify the start and end pages for the AI to analyze. **Pages are numbered starting from 1.** Use `-1` for the end page to analyze until the end of the document.
-4.  **Select Query Type**:
-    - **Summarize**: To get a general summary of the selected pages.
-    - **Query**: To ask a specific question about the document.
-A text box will appear for your question.
+4.  **Select Query Type**: Choose whether you want to **Summarize** the document or ask a specific **Query**.
+A text box will appear for your question if you select "Query".
+5.  **Extract Pages (Optional)**: If you want to create a smaller PDF from the original, enter the start and end page numbers (starting from 1) in the "Extract Pages" section and click **"Generate Extracted PDF"**.
+A download button will appear.
-5.  **Run**: Click the "Run" button and wait for the model to process the document and generate a response.
+6.  **Run Analysis**: Click the **"Run Analysis"** button to have the LLM process your document based on your selected query type and page range.

 ---